Druid, Saskatchewan

 Druid is a hamlet in Winslow Rural Municipality No. 319, Saskatchewan, Canada.
-It previously held the status of a village until December 31, 1953.
+The hamlet previously held the status of a village until December 31, 1953.
+It is adjacent to Dodsland along Highway 31.

 History

 Prior to December 31, 1953, Druid was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Winslow on that date.